Zcgong/Reactor/README.md

 # Reactor

-Simple reactive JavaScript functions and variables
+A micro reactive programming library for JS

 ## Overview